Environmental stewardship

 Sustainable delivery

-We’re committed to transforming our fleet of over 14,300 vehicles to be 50% electric by 2030 and 100% electric by 2040.
-Additionally, all regular and expedited domestic ground delivery services are now carbon neutral, meaning we purchase carbon credits to offset the emissions generated by shipping.
+We’ve committed to electrifying 100% of our last-mile fleet by 2040.
+Additionally, all regular and expedited domestic ground delivery services are carbon neutral.
+We purchase high-quality carbon offsets in amounts equivalent to the emissions generated by these shipments.

 Zero waste

-We’re transforming our waste and recycling systems.
-Our goals are to eliminate all unnecessary single-use plastics by 2022 and to divert 90% of our total operational waste by 2030.
+We’re transforming our waste diversion and recycling processes.
+Our targets are to divert 90% of non-hazardous operational waste and 90% of construction and demolition waste by 2030.

 Green packaging

-We’re working with our industry partners and retailers to reduce packaging waste throughout the mail stream and expanding our offering of sustainable packaging and delivery solutions.
+We’re working with industry partners and retailers to reduce packaging waste throughout the mail stream, and expanding our offering of sustainable packaging and delivery solutions.

 Green tips for consumers